eduard-kirilov/gatsby-ts-apollo-starter/README.md

     ```

     Once launched, the app will be available on `http://localhost:8000`!

-    _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
-This is a tool you can use to experiment with querying your data.
-Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql)._
+    _You will also see a second link: _`http://localhost:8000/__graphql`_.
+    This is a tool that you can use to experiment with requesting your data if you export it to Gatsby, but since this project uses a separate server, you can access it at `<Your backend / graphql>https://ph0en1x.herokuapp.com/graphql`.

-    Open the `my-default-starter` directory in your code editor of choice and edit `src/pages/index.js`.
-Save your changes and the browser will update in real time!

 ## 🧐 What's inside?

 A quick look at the top-level files and directories you'll see in a Gatsby project.

     .
+    ├── __mocks __
+    ├── jest
-    ├── node_modules
+    ├── plugins
     ├── src
     ├──/──components
     ├──/──compose
+    ├──/──gql
     ├──/──images
     ├──/──pages
-    ├──/──shema
+    ├──/──stores
     ├──/──styles
     ├──/──utils
     ├── .env
     ├── .gitignore
     ├── .prettierrc
+    ├── configureStore.ts
+    ├── custom.d.ts
     ├── gatsby-browser.js
     ├── gatsby-config.js
     ├── gatsby-node.js
     ├── gatsby-ssr.js
-    ├── jest-preprocess.js
+    ├── gatsby-top-layout.js
     ├── jest.config.js
-    ├── jest.setup.js
     ├── LICENSE
-    ├── LICENSE - gatsbyjs
     ├── loadershim.js
     ├── package.json
     ├── tempPolyfills.js
     ├── tsconfig.json
-    ├── yarn.lock
     └── README.md

-1.  **`/node_modules`**: This directory contains all of the modules of code that your project depends on (npm packages) are automatically installed.
+1.  **`/__mocks __`**: __mocks __ - necessary for jest tests to work correctly [You can read more here](https://www.gatsbyjs.org/docs/unit-testing/#2-creating-a-configuration-file-for-jest).

+1.  **`/jest`**: - the configuration referenced by jest.config.js.

+1.  **`/plugins`**: - a plugin that is needed to build material-ui styles.

-2.  **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser) such as your site header or a page template. `src` is a convention for “source code”.
+1.  **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser) such as your site header or a page template. `src` is a convention for “source code”.

-3.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.
+1.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.

-4.  **`.prettierrc`**: This is a configuration file for [Prettier](https://prettier.io/).
+1.  **`.prettierrc`**: This is a configuration file for [Prettier](https://prettier.io/).
 Prettier is a tool to help keep the formatting of your code consistent.

+1.  **`configureStore.ts`**: Redux reducers are connected in this file.

+1.  **`custom.d.ts`**: This file is necessary for proper svg processing with TepeScript.

-5.  **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.org/docs/browser-apis/) (if any).
+1.  **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.org/docs/browser-apis/) (if any).
 These allow customization/extension of default Gatsby settings affecting the browser.

-6.  **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
+1.  **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
 This is where you can specify information about your site (metadata) like the site title and description, which Gatsby plugins you’d like to include, etc. (Check out the [config docs](https://www.gatsbyjs.org/docs/gatsby-config/) for more detail).

-7.  **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.org/docs/node-apis/) (if any).
+1.  **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.org/docs/node-apis/) (if any).
 These allow customization/extension of default Gatsby settings affecting pieces of the site build process.

-8.  **`gatsby-ssr.js`**: This file is where Gatsby expects to find any usage of the [Gatsby server-side rendering APIs](https://www.gatsbyjs.org/docs/ssr-apis/) (if any).
+1.  **`gatsby-ssr.js`**: This file is where Gatsby expects to find any usage of the [Gatsby server-side rendering APIs](https://www.gatsbyjs.org/docs/ssr-apis/) (if any).
 These allow customization of default Gatsby settings affecting server-side rendering.

+1.  **`gatsby-top-layout.js`**: gatsby-top-layout.js - In this file happens:
+- Providing store in react-redux;
+- prefetching and data provider in @ apollo / client;
+- Providing topics in material-ui, styled-components and authorization;
+- Providing authorization data through AuthProvider.

-9.  **`LICENSE`**: Gatsby is licensed under the MIT license.
+1.  **`LICENSE`**: React, Gatsby, Jest, TypeScript, Apollo - Starter is licensed under the MIT license.

+1.  **`jest.config.js`**: Here is the unit test configuration.

-10. **`package-lock.json`** (See `package.json` below, first).
+1. **`package-lock.json or yarn.lock`** (See `package.json` below, first).
 This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project. **(You won’t change this file directly).**

-11. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
+1. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.

-12. **`README.md`**: A text file containing useful reference information about your project.
+1. **`README.md`**: A text file containing useful reference information about your project.

-## 🎓 Learning Gatsby

-Looking for more guidance?
-Full documentation for Gatsby lives [on the website](https://www.gatsbyjs.org/).
-Here are some places to start:

-- **For most developers, we recommend starting with our [in-depth tutorial for creating a site with Gatsby](https://www.gatsbyjs.org/tutorial/).** It starts with zero assumptions about your level of ability and walks through every step of the process.

-- **To dive straight into code samples, head [to our documentation](https://www.gatsbyjs.org/docs/).** In particular, check out the _Guides_, _API Reference_, and _Advanced Tutorials_ sections in the sidebar.
+This starter is based on [Gatsby starter default](https://github.com/gatsbyjs/gatsby-starter-default)